SylvesterWilmott/BarTasks/README.md

 # BarTasks

-BarTasks is a simple and convenient task list for macOS that sits in the menubar.
-It allows you to track a flat list of tasks without the hassle of opening and closing a separate application.
+A simple and convenient task list that sits in the menubar.
+Track a flat list of tasks without the hassle of opening and closing a separate application.

 ![Screenshot](./docs/assets/screenshot.png?raw=true)